 - a.
 Systems which discharge into ponds, lakes, and other wet facilities shall use the stage occurring at peak flow conditions for the design storm event used.
 Where no outlet exists, the seasonal high water elevation shall be used at the beginning of the storm event; - b.
-Systems discharging into tidal areas such as the Atlantic Ocean, the Intracoastal Waterway, the St.Mary's River and the Nassau River use the Mean High Tide elevation plus 12 inches; - c.
+Systems discharging into tidal areas such as the Atlantic Ocean, the Intracoastal Waterway, the St. Mary's River and the Nassau River use the Mean High Tide elevation plus twelve (12) inches; - c.
 Systems discharging into regulatory floodways shall use a tailwater elevation derived by use of the Federal Emergency Management Agency (FEMA) flood profile data contained in the FEMA Flood Insurance Rate Study or other approved water surface profile study; - d.
 Systems discharging into ditches shall use the normal depth flow in the ditch or if downstream control exists, the greater of the normal depth flow or the stage due to backwater from the downstream control; - e.
 Systems which connect to existing storm sewer systems shall use the hydraulic grade line of the existing system at the connection.

-10.6.4.6 All manual calculations shall be submitted in standard FDOT storm sewer tabulation format.
+10.6.4.6.
+All manual calculations shall be submitted in standard FDOT storm sewer tabulation format.
 Printouts from commercially available computer software developed specifically for analysis and design of storm sewer systems is permissible.

-10.6.4.7 The minimum design velocity for storm sewer systems shall be 2.5 feet per second.
-Energy dissipation will be required at the point of discharge for velocities greater than 6 feet per second.
-Submergence of the pipe outlet by at least two-thirds of the pipe diameter below normal water level may be considered as energy dissipation.
+10.6.4.7.
+The minimum design velocity for storm sewer systems shall be two and one-half (21/2) feet per second.
+Energy dissipation will be required at the point of discharge for velocities greater than six (6) feet per second.
+Submergence of the pipe outlet by at least two-thirds (2/3) of the pipe diameter below normal water level may be considered as energy dissipation.

-10.6.4.8 Unless otherwise approved by the Public Works Department, the minimum allowable pipe size for storm sewer systems shall be 15 inches.
+10.6.4.8.
+Unless otherwise approved by the Public Works Department, the minimum allowable pipe size for storm sewer systems shall be fifteen (15) inches.
 The maximum pipe lengths without maintenance access structures shall be based on the following:

-DIDE CIZE NAMES AND A DESCRIPTION

-PIPE SIZE MAXIMUM PIPE LENGTH
+Pipe Size Maximum Pipe Length (feet)

-15 inches 200 feet
+15 inches 200

-18 inches 300 feet
+18 inches 300

-24 inches to 36 inches 400 feet
+24 inches to 36 inches 400

-42 inches and larger 500 feet
+42 inches and larger 500

-Box Culverts 500 feet
+Box Culverts 500

-10.6.4.9 Open channels (swales, ditches, and canals) shall be designed to convey, without damage, stormwater flow from design storm frequencies as follows:
+10.6.4.9.
+Open channels (swales, ditches, and canals) shall be designed to convey, without damage, stormwater flow from design storm frequencies as follows:

-a.
-Outfall ditches and canals 25 year
+- a.
+Outfall ditches and canals25-year

-b.
-Collector Road swales and ditches 10 year
+- b.
+Collector road swales and ditches10-year

-c.
-Local Road swales and ditches 10 year
+- c.
+Local road swales and ditches10-year

-10.6.4.10 Unless site specific factors warrant the use of larger design storm events, local road cross-drains shall be designed to convey, without damage, the 5 year storm event based on open channel flow conditions and the 10 year storm event utilizing available head at the entrance.
-Collector road cross-drains shall be designed to convey, without damage, the 10 year storm event based on open channel flow conditions and the 25 year storm event utilizing available head at the entrance.
+10.6.4.10.
+Unless site specific factors warrant the use of larger design storm events, local road crossdrains shall be designed to convey, without damage, the 5-year storm event based on open channel flow conditions and the 10-year storm event utilizing available head at the entrance.
+Collector road cross-drains shall be designed to convey, without damage, the 10-year storm event based on open channel flow conditions and the 25-year storm event utilizing available head at the entrance.

-10.6.4.11 Unless site specific factors warrant the use of larger design storm events, roadway side drains shall be designed to convey, without damage, the 5 year storm event.
+10.6.4.11.
+Unless site specific factors warrant the use of larger design storm events, roadway side drains shall be designed to convey, without damage, the 5-year storm event.

-10.6.5 Erosion and Sediment Control
+10.6.5.
+Erosion and Sediment Control: